-I did a 4 week program in May and using the SOMA NPT app, in conjunction with gymnastics training I have achieved the following, I was testing the water as I am skeptical about many things, I also wanted to see what happens when I do 50 min of neurological training every 2-3 days and If I can easily integrate it with training.
+I did a 4-week program in May using the SOMA NPT app, in conjunction with gymnastics training.
+I have achieved the following, I was testing the water as I am skeptical about many things, I also wanted to see what happens when I do 50 min of neurological training every 2-3 days and If I can easily integrate it with training.
 I have only KPIs here, not a pre-baseline reading, so it wasn’t a ‘proper experiment’.

 - Holding a handstand for 1min 30s (initial time 45s) (endurance in shoulders and being upside down)